karol-maciaszek/shortigin/README.md

 You need to have Docker installed on your machine.
 The service is composed of multiple containers, and Docker Compose is used to manage them.

-After cloning the repository, you can start the service by running the following command:
+After cloning the repository, please move `.env.template` to `.env` and fill the variables.
+You might have also received the file with the filled variables.

+To start the service, run the following command:

 ```bash
 docker compose up
 ```

-Then, the service should be available at [http://localhost:4050](http://localhost:4050).
+The service should be available at [http://localhost:4050](http://localhost:4050).

 ## Architecture